July 30, 2024 11m read

 Pitfall 3: Not understanding the true impact on the user, IT and Security

 When it comes to Zero Trust, CISOs must ensure they are mapping out the journey.
-In doing so, IT and Security teams should establish a “Hippocratic Oath” of “first, do no harm”, similar to that of the medical community.
+In doing so, IT and Security teams should establish a “Hippocratic Oath” of “first, do no harm”.
 This could make it easier to map the journey to Zero Trust where the solution is simple to deploy, easy to manage, easily scales at the speed of the business, and provides positive outcomes for all parties impacted.
 Critical to this is the user – Zero Trust must not impede their ability to get things done.

 The hallmark of Zero Trust is Simplicity